jacomyal/net-to-img/README.md

 ## Usage

-At the moment, `net-to-img` only supports [GraphML](https://en.wikipedia.org/wiki/GraphML) and [GEXF](https://gephi.org/gexf/format/) formats, and only writes images as PNG images:
+At the moment, `net-to-img` only supports [GraphML](https://en.wikipedia.org/wiki/GraphML), [GEXF](https://gephi.org/gexf/format/) and [JSON for Graphology](https://graphology.github.io/serialization.html#format) formats, and only writes images as PNG images:

 ```bash
 net-to-img path/to/graph/file path/to/output/image